-Applicants must meet all of the following criteria to be eligible for the CLF Scholarship:
+Applicants must meet all of the following criteria to be eligible to apply:

 - Self-identify as a Chicana and/or Latina